The Longest Ride (film): Plot

 Luke is injured while riding and is rushed to hospital.
 He is advised not to ride again but he refuses to accept that his career is over.
 Following an argument, Luke and Sophia break up.
 In flashbacks, Ira and Ruth break up because she cannot see a life without children in their future.
 However, weeks later, Ruth returns as she cannot live without Ira.
 Decades later, now 80 years old, Ira wakes up to find Ruth has died in her sleep.

-One night, a woman knocks on his door, claiming to be the wife of Daniel McDonald, the child they almost adopted when they were younger, and informs Ira that Daniel, who later became a professor of physics and astronomy, has died.
+One night, a woman knocks on his door, claiming to be the wife of Daniel McDonald, the child they wanted to adopt when they were younger, and informs Ira that Daniel, who later became a professor of physics and astronomy, has died.
 She gives him a portrait of Ruth that he had painted, with a message on the back that reads: "Ruth Levinson, third grade teacher.
 She told me I could be anything I wanted to be when I grew up".

 Sophia and Luke are contacted by Ira's attorney who tells them that he has died and an auction will be held for his collection of paintings.
 Meanwhile, Luke wins his last ride, and the event championship, but feels disappointed because Sophia is not there to share it with him.

-Going to the auction, Luke buys the first piece of art, a simple painting by Daniel "Portrait of Ruth".
+Going to the auction, Luke buys the first piece of art, a simple painting by Daniel "Portrait of Ruth", after it seems no one else wants it and the opening bid drops several times.
 He and Sophia reconcile with a kiss after he tells her he will not ride anymore because what he really wants is to be with her for the rest of his life.
 The auctioneer then reveals Ira's clause in the auction rules was: whoever buys Daniel's portrait will receive the entire collection, worth almost $200 million, as it is the piece of art that meant the most to him.

-A year later, Luke and Sophia, now married, have built a museum dedicated to Ira and Ruth and their paintings.
+A year later, Luke and Sophia, now married, have built an art gallery dedicated to Ira and Ruth and their paintings.
 He takes her to Black Mountain College where Ira and Ruth used to spend their wedding anniversary.
 They sit under the same tree and read Ira's letters together.